GPT-2: Training

 Since the transformer architecture enabled massive parallelization, GPT models could be trained on larger corpora than previous NLP (natural language processing) models.
 While the GPT-1 model demonstrated that the approach was viable, GPT-2 would further explore the emergent properties of networks trained on extremely large corpora.
 CommonCrawl, a large corpus produced by web crawling and previously used in training NLP systems, was considered due to its large size, but was rejected after further review revealed large amounts of unintelligible content.
 Instead, OpenAI developed a new corpus, known as WebText; rather than scraping content indiscriminately from the World Wide Web, WebText was generated by scraping only pages linked to by Reddit posts that had received at least 3 karma prior to December 2017.
 The corpus was subsequently cleaned; HTML documents were parsed into plain text, duplicate pages were eliminated, and Wikipedia pages were removed (since their presence in many other datasets could have induced overfitting).

+Documentation surrounding the cost of training GPT-2 is limited.
+According to a recent statement by Andrej Karpathy, GPT-2 was trained by OpenAI on 32 TPU v3 chips for 168 hours (7 days), at approximately $8 per TPU v3 per hour, for a total estimated compute cost of about $43,000.

-While the cost of training GPT-2 is known to have been $256 per hour, the amount of hours it took to complete training is unknown; therefore, the overall training cost cannot be estimated accurately.
-However, comparable large language models using transformer architectures have had their costs documented in more detail; the training processes for BERT and XLNet consumed, respectively, $6,912 and $245,000 of resources.
+Other sources have cited a training cost of approximately $256 per hour.
+Comparable large language models using transformer architectures have had their costs documented in more detail; the training processes for BERT and XLNet consumed, respectively, $6,912 and $245,000 of resources.

 Release

 GPT-2 was first announced on 14 February 2019.
 A February 2019 article in The Verge by James Vincent said that, while "[the] writing it produces is usually easily identifiable as non-human", it remained "one of the most exciting examples yet" of language generation programs:

 Give it a fake headline, and it’ll write the rest of the article, complete with fake quotations and statistics.
 Feed it the first line of a short story, and it’ll tell you what happens to your character next.
 It can even write fan fiction, given the right prompt.

 The Guardian described this output as "plausible newspaper prose"; Kelsey Piper of Vox said "one of the coolest AI systems I’ve ever seen may also be the one that will kick me out of my job".
 GPT-2's flexibility was described as "impressive" by The Verge; specifically, its ability to translate text between languages, summarize long articles, and answer trivia questions were noted.

-A study by the University of Amsterdam employing a modified Turing test found that at least in some scenarios, participants were unable to distinguish poems generated by GPT-2 from those written by humans.

 The GPT-2 series contained 4 models, reported in the paper.
 They were not released all at once, but in stages.